frioux/leatherman/internal/tool/chat/slack/slack-open.md

-Open opens a channel, group message, or direct message by name:
+Opens a channel, group message, or direct message by name.

 ```bash
 $ slack-open -channel general